How to Make a Mojito

 FREQUENTLY ASKED QUESTIONS

 To make a Mojito recipe classic-style, you need white rum as the base.
 We recommend Trois Rivières White Rum for its lovely honey notes.
-If like things on the sweeter side, try a Mojito with a dark rum like an Appleton Estate Signature, packed with caramel flavors.
+If like things on the sweeter side, try a Mojito with a dark rum like an Appleton Estate Signature, that has a rich, caramel flavor.